 How Are National Approvals Speeding Up Personal Use?

 Countries can grant approvals faster than waiting for full international rules.
 The Netherlands vehicle authority RDW is likely targeting national clearance for supervised FSD around late March 2026 using a special exemption route.
 UK Tesla owners are closely watching this progress.
-The UK Vehicle Certification Agency is expected to follow with UK-specific approval in mid-to-late 2026 once they review the Dutch data and completes local testing for right-hand drive conditions, although this is speculative.
+The UK Vehicle Certification Agency is expected to follow with UK-specific approval in mid-to-late 2026 once they review the Dutch data and complete local testing for right-hand drive conditions.

 When Will Unsupervised Commercial Pilots Start?